HomeLatest NewsGovernanceEU pledges to pump $1.2 billion in aid to Afghanistan

 Her statement stressed that the EU funds are “direct support” for Afghans and would be channelled to international organisations working on the ground, not to the Taliban’s interim government which Brussels does not recognise.

 EU development aid — different from humanitarian aid — remains frozen.
 “We must do all we can to avert a major humanitarian and socio-economic collapse in Afghanistan.
-We need to do it fast,” von der Leyen said, observing that winter was approaching.
+We need to do fast,” von der Leyen said, observing that winter was approaching.

 “We have been clear about our conditions for any engagement with the Afghan authorities, including on the respect of human rights.
 So far, the reports speak for themselves.
 But the Afghan people should not pay the price of the Taliban’s actions,” she said.